 Bonus: Everything You Need to Know About Cacao

-Is Melatonin Safe for Kids?
+Is Melatonin Suitable for Kids?

 However, the long-term effects of melatonin for kids aren't as clear.
 The American Academy of Pediatrics (AAP) does not recommend melatonin for long-term routine use in kids.

-How to Help Your Kid Get a Good Night's Sleep (Without Melatonin)
+How to Help Your Kid (Without Melatonin)

 If your little one fights their bedtime, it might be time to curate a better bedtime routine.
 Here's what that can look like: